 As the name suggests, post-inflammatory hyperpigmentation (PIH) refers to the dark spots left behind after a breakout.
 These are created as acne heals because the body uses melanin as part of the healing process.
 The melanin deposits more color the longer acne lasts, so when acne takes a while to heal, melanin can leave behind PIH that might last a few weeks or even months 📅.

-Differin can be helpful in preventing this because it ensures a balance between the rates of cell production and cells dying off.
+Differin acne treatment can be helpful in preventing this because it ensures a balance between the rates of cell production and cells dying off.
 Put even more simply—the hyperpigmented cells don’t stick around long because they are quickly replaced by new, healthy cells.

 What About Pockmarks and Raised Scars?